pchiorean/Indentz/docs/README.md

 These are two scripts meant to be used together – one "cleans", the other "prepares the ground".

-First, they change some settings according to my preferences:
+First, they change several settings according to my preferences:

 > **Rulers:** Reset Zero Point \
 > **Rulers Units:** Millimeters \